What is a credit card and it isn’t

 - The outstanding balance can result in the highest interest rates if not paid in the full amount

-Although credit cards are great to use for payment in cash for items as well as services, they shouldn’t be used to establish an extended credit facility.
+Although credit cards are great to use for payment in cash for items as well as services, they shouldn’t be used to establish an extended credit facility. interest and charges.

 Credit card interest